Airway Conditions We Treat

 Common triggers include environmental irritants (e.g., strong odors, dust, smoke or chemical exposure), weather changes, physical exertion, stress, or voice use.

 The first line of treatment for ILS is typically behavioral intervention.
 Therapy will focus on respiratory restraining techniques, desensitizing the throat/larynx, and retraining the body’s response to triggers.
-Neuromodulating medications or reflux medications may also be helpful for refractory cases.
+Neuromodulator medications, laryngeal nerve block injections, and reflux medications may also be helpful for refractory cases

 Schedule a Consultation for Airway Condition Treatment